DerekMcDermid/CPSC-219/README.md

 - Alhedo Goc

 ## Project Information
 This project is a single player zombie adventure RPG.
 You reside in a town that has been invaded by a sudden influx of zombies!
-As you scavenge for resources such as weapons and health supplies, you must defend yourself from the flesh eating creatures that are hidden amoung the many buildings in town.

-Goal:
-- Survive as many encounters with zombies as you can.
+Your goal is to get through the hoard of zombies and collect stars as you go while avoiding contact with the zombies walking down the screen.

 ## How to Play
 Compiling and Running
 1. Use a computer with Java/JDK installed.
-2. Once installed, download all game files in the Game 2.0 branch, and unzip in a folder.
+2. Once installed, download all game files in the FINAL branch, and unzip in a folder.
 3. Using the command line, change to the directory containing the game files and compile all files.
 4. Enter **java Game** and the game will start.